watson-developer-cloud/assistant-toolkit/integrations/extensions/README.md

 ## Getting Started
 This guide is for using a **starter kit** for your custom extension.
 For our full docs on how to create and customize extensions, visit [Building a Custom Extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension).

 1. Select a starter kit for your custom extension.
+We recommend you start with [MetaWeather basic](./starter-kits/metaweather/basic) if this is your first custom extension.
 1. Navigate to the appropriate directory and download the OpenAPI spec (ending in `.openapi.json`) and actions skill (ending in `.skill.json`).
 1. Create an extension.
     - Go to your Watson Assistant instance.